comob-project/snn-sound-localization/CONTRIBUTING-old.md

 We will be organizing regular meetings to talk about progress, you might want to come along to these.
 We'll add a link to those here when we have a regular venue, but for the moment sign up to our [Github Discussions](https://github.com/comob-project/snn-sound-localization/discussions) page and [discord](https://discord.gg/Zpd6RYYyuf) where we'll announce everything.

+## Step 3: Join the community

+Once you have something you'd like to show to others and discuss, open a pull request.
+We'll review your contribution (just to make sure it's not spam, nothing scary), and add you to the Github repository.
+We'll include your fork as a branch in the repository that you can continue to work on.
+Your contribution doesn't have to be finished at this point, just enough to want to start showing it and discussing with others.
+Once it's included in the repository, the current state will start automatically showing up in the automatically generated [JupyterBook](https://comob-project.github.io/snn-sound-localization/main/web/home-page.html).

+## Step 4: Interact with the community

+Now that your work is visible in the [JupyterBook](https://comob-project.github.io/snn-sound-localization/main/web/home-page.html), others will comment on your work.
+You can also comment on their work.
+Join our meetings and discuss the overall direction of the project.
+[Be nice!](CODE_OF_CONDUCT.md)

+As part of this, you might want to join the team that works on refactoring code that is used in several subprojects and generating a reusable Python package.
+If you're a strong Python user, this might be something you'd enjoy, but it's entirely optional!

 ## Step 5: Finalise your subproject